tongmbj/cicd-workshop/README.md

 Let's first start by setting up our .travis.yml file, and updating our package.json to use coveralls

+Next, let's add status checks to all branches.
+This will ensure that we cannot merge in code that has not been tested.

 ## Tasks
 The first task for this workshop will be to add a route that will multiply two numbers.
 We will start by only creating the test for this route.